ted92/bitcoin-mining-competition/README.md

 ## Background
 The following section contains pertinent information regarding blockchain and Proof of Work.
 If you are not familiar with such concepts, please read it thoroughly.
-A recommended paper is listed below [1].
+A list recommended papers is listed below [1-6].

-as well as details on the structure of the assignment and pre-code.
-It is recommended that this information be read thoroughly.
 ### Blockchains
 A blockchain is a distributed digital ledger of transactions that is maintained by a network of computers, rather than a central